publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptV/m__us_usc_t19_s1590.md

     (d) __Criminal penalties__

-    In addition to being liable for a civil penalty under subsection (c) of this section, any person who intentionally commits, or attempts or conspires to commit, a violation of any provision of this section is, upon conviction—
+    In addition to being liable for a civil penalty under subsection (c), any person who intentionally commits, or attempts or conspires to commit, a violation of any provision of this section is, upon conviction—

         (1) liable for a fine of not more than $10,000 or imprisonment for not more than 5 years, or both, if none of the merchandise involved was a controlled substance; or